 The consistently very low AATUS at the North Klondike River at North Fork Bridge imply that the Chinook incubation/alevin stage could exceed a year if general bio-standards are applied.
 The rearing period for 0+ juveniles following emergence would be correspondingly limited.
-Adult enumeration is not carried out in the North Klondike River, so the status of the adult population is unknown.
+Adult enumeration is not carried out in the North Klondike River so the status of the adult population is unknown.
 Juvenile monitoring in the North Klondike and the ground water fed Viceroy Channel has been conducted by the Dawson District Renewable Resources Council for a number of years.
 Captures have been low in most years (Taylor 2010, 2011, 2012, 2013, 2014, 2015, 2016 & 2017).
 Water temperature monitoring of the North Klondike has only been conducted since 2011, and it is not known whether the river had higher AATUs in the past.

-Tatchun River below Tatchun Lake has consistently had the highest AATUs, and the river supports a large spawning population.
-Habitat productivity has not been determined, but appears to be considerable: the housing protecting the data loggers is generally encrusted with attached benthic organisms and crawls with mobile organisms.
-A new Station, Tatchun River above the Klondike Highway was established in August 2016 to investigate differences between upper- and lower river temperatures.
-It has yet to measure temperatures for a complete calendar year, but data collection to date indicates that the Station will have lower AATUs that that at the Lake outlet.
+Tatchun River below Tatchun Lake has consistently had the highest AATU.
+The river supports a large Chinook spawning population.
+Habitat productivity has not been determined but appears to be considerable.
+The shields protecting the data loggers is generally encrusted with attached benthic organisms and crawls with mobile organisms in both spring and fall.